 Once received, the first thing I did was leave my Visa and Mastercards at home.
 It was one of the main perks: pay for everything with one card.

-Except one.
+Except one card.
 My crypto.com Jade Green card stayed in my cardholder.
-I’m abroad and the Crypto.com card itself has no exchange fees when purchasing goods in a foreign currency which is exceptional, I don’t know how long they will keep that up.
+I’m abroad, and the Crypto.com card has no exchange fees when purchasing goods in a foreign currency which is exceptional; I don’t know how long they will keep that up.

-Having linked my cards, I was getting 1% Curve cash for purchases that I had to do anyway.
-My spending didn’t change, but I was now getting 1% Curve cash and crypto for doing groceries and the like.
+Having linked my cards, I got 1% Curve cash for purchases that I had to do anyway.
+My spending didn’t change, but I was now getting 1% Curve cash (for 30 days) and crypto for doing groceries.

-At the moment I’m abroad and used the card till I reached the 200-pound exchange limit.
-It really served me well, as I had two occasions already where my crypto.com card got refused for some reason and once because I didn’t top it up enough.
+During the first 30 days of using the card, I was abroad and used the card till I reached the 200-pound exchange limit.
+It really served me well, because I had two occasions where my crypto.com card got refused for some reason and one time where I didn’t top it up on time.

 Lots of support, but not all!